PlayFab/JavaSDK/JavaGettingStarted.md

       * Select the src folder, and copy it to {NewProjectFolder}
     * Create a new empty text file called pom.xml in {NewProjectFolder}
       * We will modify this file in the next section
+    * Create a new empty text file called testTitleData.json in {NewProjectFolder}
+      * We will modify this file in the next section
+    * Create a new Windows Environment variable called: PF_TEST_TITLE_DATA_JSON
+      * The value is the full path of your new {NewProjectFolder}/testTitleData.json file
     * Navigate to: {NewProjectFolder}/src/main/java
       * Create a new empty text file called GettingStarted.java (Full path: {NewProjectFolder}/src/main/java/GettingStarted.java )
       * We will modify this file in the next section